azure-ad-b2c/apps/apps/web-java-springboot-saml/readme.md

 After the signin is completed, the webapp returns to its homepage and the users objectId is displayed on the page as the Java sample uses the NameID attribute to display there, which for B2C is the user's objectId.

 You have successfully migrated a Java Spring Boot webapp to use Azure AD B2C as it's SAML Idp!

+## SAML Troubleshhoting
+If you are using the Firefox browser, there is a handy extension named "SAML tracer" that is like Fiddler but decodes SAML nicely.